 Increasingly we are giving pupils the opportunity to lead in their learning and in giving their views about their school.
-Currently, we have various committees who are working on different aims to improve our school.
-We have Pupil Council, JRSO, Eco committee and RRSA committee.
-In addition to these groups, we actively ask pupils to evaluate lessons and in what way they suggest better ways of learning.
+Currently, each pupil has various ways in which they lead and we discuss as a class how to improve our school.
+We actively ask pupils to evaluate lessons and in what way they suggest better ways of learning.